akashmjn/akashmjn.github.io/index.md

 👋 Hi, I’m Akash, an applied researcher/engineer with industry experience in speech, audio (at [Microsoft](https://www.microsoft.com/en-us/research/group/cognitive-services-research/speech/)), and most recently multi-modal document extraction, understanding and retrieval (at [Contextual AI](https://contextual.ai/)).
 I recently realized this completes the trio of audio, vision and language multimodality. :)

 I’m currently on a brief sabbatical, exploring ideas & tinkering as I work out what’s next.
-Right now I’m exploring real-time, on-device neural audio with applications to music and voice.
+Currently exploring real-time, on-device neural audio in the context of music and voice.

 # Work